Triggering Electron Capture Supernovae: Dark Matter Effects in Degenerate White-Dwarf-like Cores of Super-Asymptotic Giant Branch Stars: Results

-An important observational consequence of ADM involvement is the substantial reduction in the energy released during the DAWD-to-DANS transition.
-While ECSNe are already associated with low-energy explosions, our results suggest that ADM could further suppress the conversion energy.
-Therefore, unusually low-energy ECSNe may serve as astrophysical signatures of ADM, offering a potential means to constrain dark matter properties through multi-messenger observations.
-While there is a sustained effort to identify neutron stars across a broad mass spectrum, current observations clearly indicate the existence of massive neutron stars with gravitational masses exceeding $2\,M_\odot$, which places stringent constraints on the underlying EOS.
+While there is a sustained effort to identify neutron stars across a broad mass spectrum, current observations clearly indicate the existence of massive neutron stars with gravitational masses exceeding $2\,\mathrm{M_\odot}$, which places stringent constraints on the underlying EOS.
 However, an increasing number of observations point toward the existence of neutron stars with significantly lower masses, particularly in X-ray binaries and double neutron star (DNS) systems.
-Notable examples include 4U~1538--52 ($0.87 \pm 0.07\,M_\odot$), SMC~X-1 ($1.04 \pm 0.09\,M_\odot$), and Her~X-1 ($1.07 \pm 0.36\,M_\odot$) \citep{Rawls_2011, ozel_2012}.
-In DNS systems, several companions show masses well below the canonical value of $1.4\,M_\odot$, including PSR~J0453+1559 ($1.174 \pm 0.004\,M_\odot$), the lowest robustly measured neutron star mass thus far, PSR~J1756--2251 ($1.230 \pm 0.007\,M_\odot$) \citep{Ferdman_2014}, and PSR~J0737--3039B ($1.249 \pm 0.0007 \,M_\odot$) \citep{Kramer_2006}.
-Additionally, emerging systems like PSR~J1946+2052 show companions with minimum mass estimates around $1.2\,M_\odot$ \citep{Stovall_2018}, reinforcing the growing evidence for a population of neutron stars with significantly lower masses than those expected from standard core-collapse supernovae.
+Notable examples include 4U~1538--52 ($0.87 \pm 0.07\,\mathrm{M_\odot}$), SMC~X-1 ($1.04 \pm 0.09\,\mathrm{M_\odot}$), and Her~X-1 ($1.07 \pm 0.36\,\mathrm{M_\odot}$) \citep{Rawls_2011, ozel_2012}.
+In DNS systems, several companions show masses well below the canonical value of $1.4\,\mathrm{M_\odot}$, including PSR~J0453+1559 ($1.174 \pm 0.004\,\mathrm{M_\odot}$), the lowest robustly measured neutron star mass thus far, PSR~J1756--2251 ($1.230 \pm 0.007\,\mathrm{M_\odot}$) \citep{Ferdman_2014}, and PSR~J0737--3039B ($1.249 \pm 0.0007 \,\mathrm{M_\odot}$) \citep{Kramer_2006}.
+Additionally, emerging systems like PSR~J1946+2052 show companions with minimum mass estimates around $1.2\,\mathrm{M_\odot}$ \citep{Stovall_2018}, reinforcing the growing evidence for a population of neutron stars with significantly lower masses than those expected from standard core-collapse supernovae.
 These low-mass neutron stars challenge the conventional paradigm of iron-core collapse supernovae and instead point toward alternative formation channels, such as electron-capture supernovae (ECSNe) resulting from the collapse of (O–Ne–Mg) white dwarfs.
-Theoretical models predict that such processes lead to gravitational masses in the range of $1.15$--$1.25\,M_\odot$ \citep{Nomoto1982, Nomoto1987, Nomoto_1984, Lattimer_2012}.
+Theoretical models predict that such processes lead to gravitational masses in the range of $1.15$--$1.25\,\mathrm{M_\odot}$ \citep{Nomoto1982, Nomoto1987, Nomoto_1984, Lattimer_2012}.
 Our study supports this formation pathway, demonstrating that the observed low-mass neutron stars, compactness constraints, and white dwarf progenitor properties are consistent with ECSN origins.
 These findings reinforce the astrophysical relevance of WD $\rightarrow$ NS evolution and open new avenues for constraining the low-mass end of the neutron star mass distribution and the microphysics of stellar collapse.